KK201431873/myelin-segmentation/README.md

     python gratio_image_processor.py
     ```

-2. A GUI will appear with five buttons and a textbox—this is where instructions and logs will appear.
+2. A GUI will appear with five buttons and a logs textbox.

 #### Buttons Instructions